Power Supply Buyers Guide

 The 8-pin EPS12V connector provides 12V to the CPU via the motherboard.
 The larger 8-pin version is used by mid-range and high-end CPUs and is essentially two 4-pin ATX12V connectors positioned side by side.
 On many power supplies the EPS12V can be split in half if your motherboard only has a 4-pin ATX12V socket.
 Dual CPU motherboards and some ultra high-end motherboards require a PSU with two 8-pin EPS12V connectors.

-8-pin / 6+2-pin PCIe
+8-PIN / 6+2-PIN PCIe

 The larger 8-pin PCIe connector provides 12V to high-end graphics cards.
 On many power supplies two pins can be detached from the side so you plug the remaining 6-pin connector into mid-range graphics cards.
 Make sure you choose a power supply with sufficient 8-pin PCIe connectors for your graphics card(s).
+Beware, despite having the same number of pins, the 8-pin PCIe for graphics cards and 8-pin EPS12V for CPUs are not compatible with one another and have different pin-outs.

-16-pin PCIe 5.0 12VHPWR/12V-2x6
+16-PIN PCIe 5.0 12VHPWR/12V-2x6

 The special 16-pin PCIe 5.0 12VHPWR or improved 12V-2x6 connector provides 12V to select high-end graphics cards.
 The main bank of 12 pins provides power while the four smaller pins in the row above are used by the GPU to communicate with the PSU about how much power it needs.
 Despite having 16-pins the new connector is approximately the same size as the old 8-pin PCIe, but can transmit more current, enabling more powerful graphics cards.